farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 - different requirements of different managers cause similar, but separate accessor operations

 These qualities seemed natural and unavoidable under iDesign.
 However, the same properties disqualify clash with Clean Architecture.
 Each service should define their own abstractions, both operations and data contracts.
 It is also wrong that changes in my manager services regularly propagate to the accessors.
-Services are ment to stand on their own.
+Services are meant to stand on their own.

 This left accessors in a gray area.
 Did they belong as services anymore?
 I considered many options, but they mainly fell into two camps
 - Accessors may just be adapters for manager contracts, but that prevents a lot of data access reuse